 Suede: use a suede brush or other shoe brush on dirt and scuffs.

 All of the above leathers may be sprayed with a waterproofing spray (available in our store) to protect against both water and dirt.*Leather shoes are not waterproof unless they have been treated with a water proof membrane such as Gore-tex or Sympatex.

 If the leather shoe has been exposed to water, do not wear it while it is wet and, do not expose it to sunlight in an attempt to dry it.

 Allow the shoe to dry at room temperature and do not expose it to direct heat i.e. fireplace, radiator or tumble dryer because the leather will dry and crack.
 If the insoles are removable, take them out and let them also dry at room temperature.
 You can also stuff with rags or newspaper and allow to air dry.

-WE STOCK A LARGE RANGE OF COLOURS SHOE CREAMS AND WAXES.
-WE ALSO STOCK PROTECTOR SPRAYS, LEATHER CLEANERS AND WET BLOCKER SPRAYS.
+WE STOCK A LARGE RANGE OF COLOURS SHOE CREAMS/WAXES, WET BLOCKER & PROTECTOR SPRAYS AND LEATHER CLEANERS.

-Please follow the following link for more advise on Shoe Care.
+Please follow the following links for more advise on Shoe Care.